Limited-Trust in Social Network Games

-Although agent $i$ may issue at most $k_i \leq |N^1_i|$ invitations per time period, it may accept as many as it receives.
-This consideration is motivated by the fact that it is easy for an individual to take a supporting role in many endeavors, but it generally only has the time or resources to take a lead role on a small number.
-Further, while $i$ may both accept an invite and receive an invite from a neighbor $j$, leading to two separate interactions, it may not issue more than one invitation to $j$ within a single time period.
-Agent $i$ may have up to a maximum of $k_i+|N^1_i|$ interactions per time period.
+While agent $i$ may issue at most $k_i \leq |N^1_i|$ invitations per time period, it may accept as many as it receives.
+This consideration is motivated by the fact that it is easy for an individual to take a supporting role in many endeavors, but it only has the time or resources to take a lead role in a small number.
+Further, while $i$ may both {issue and} receive an invite from a neighbor $j\neq i$, leading to two separate interactions, it may not issue more than one invitation to $j$ within a single time period.
+Agent $i$ may have up to a maximum of $k_i+|N^1_i|$ interactions per time period, if all invitations it issues are accepted and all neighbors issue it an invitation.
 An interaction in which $i$ invites $j$ can thus be fully characterized by $\theta_{ij}=\{\mathcal{A}_{ij},\mathcal{B}_{ij},\delta_i,\delta_j\}$, with expected utilities $u_i(\theta_{ij}),u_j(\theta_{ij})$ for each player.
-Agent $j$ accepts $i$'s invitation provided $u_j(\theta_{ij})\geq 0$. $i$ will choose to invite (at most) $k_i$ of its neighbors, selecting neighbor $j$ if it provides one of the $k_i$ highest values for $u_i(\theta_{ij})$ in $N_i^1$.
-This is subject to $u_i(\theta_{ij}),u_j(\theta_{ij}) \geq 0$ as otherwise either it does not benefit $i$ to interact or it does not benefit $j$ to accept the invitation.
+Agent $j$ accepts $i$'s invitation provided $u_j(\theta_{ij})\geq 0$. $i$ will choose to invite (at most) $k_i$ of its neighbors, selecting neighbor $j\neq i$ if it provides one of the $k_i$ highest values for $u_i(\theta_{ij})$ in $N_i^1$. {While it may appear contradictory for an agent to select partners to maximize its personal utility while then interacting in a limited-trust manner (i.e., focusing on maximizing net utility), the contradiction disappears when considering $\delta$ as a reputation parameter: behaving well is the cost paid by the agent to have access to more interactions}.
+Such coopetition settings arise naturally in evolutionary studies of personal interactions such as those mentioned in \cite{barclay2004,barclay2007,sylwester2010,sylwester2013,barclay2013,barclay2016}.
+This is subject to $u_i(\theta_{ij}),u_j(\theta_{ij}) \geq 0$ as otherwise the interaction will cost at least one of $i$ or $j$.

 Given how $i$ determines who to invite and which invitations to accept, we can characterize all behavior in the system if we know $\theta=\{G,\mathcal{A},\mathcal{B},\delta\}$ where $\mathcal{A}=\{\mathcal{A}_{ij}\}_{(i,j)\in E}$, $\mathcal{B}=\{\mathcal{B}_{ij}\}_{(i,j)\in E}$, $\delta = \{\delta_i\}_{i\in [N]}$.
 Let $K^1_i$ be the set of neighbors that $i$ invites to interact and $K^2_i$ be the set of neighbors that invite $i$ to interact.
 Agent $i$'s expected net utility is